Hillary Clinton Slammed For ‘Ignorant’ Picture She Paints Of Las Vegas Shooting

 — Ben Shapiro (@benshapiro) October 2, 2017

 According to the New York Post, Hillary suggested that a NRA-backed measure that calls for the elimination of the restrictions on silencers would have made this tragedy even worse if it happened to be in place today.
 The bill to eliminate these restrictions just happens to be working its way through the House.
-Hillary used this horrific massacre for her own agenda of not getting this bill passed, claim the critics today.
+Hillary used this horrific massacre for her own agenda of not getting this bill passed, critics have claimed today.

 Appallingly stupid, and entirely irrelevant, Mrs Clinton